sodonova/com_paper_1/README.md

 # README

-This is my COM 212 paper.
+This is my COM 212 research paper.

 ## Quick notes

 I'm using Rmarkdown, compiled to latex, using bibtex citations and the biblatex library in latex.
 To achieve this, I'm using zotero, better bibtex (don't know if it's actually necessary, I want auto export of citations though).

 My header is: